carpentries-incubator/reproducible-publications-quarto/episodes/04-good-project.md

 ### Working in R Projects

 One of the most powerful and useful aspects of RStudio is its project management functionality.
-We’ll be using an R project today to complement our R Markdown document and bundle all the files needed for our paper into one self-contained, reproducible bundle.
+We’ll be using an R project today to complement our Quarto document and bundle all the files needed for our paper into one self-contained, reproducible bundle.
 An `.Rproj` file helps keep your R scripts, data and other files together - just navigate through your file system to get to your project directory and double click on the .Rproj file.
 The added benefit is that the .RProj file will automatically open RStudio and start your R session in the same directory as the `.Rproj` file and remember exactly where you left off. .RProj files are powerful ways to stay organized on their own, but they also unlock the additional benefit of being able to use Git within RStudio.

 > ## Challenge 4.4: R Project in “root” folder
 > `.Rproj` files must be in the root directory of your project folder/directory.
 What is the root directory again (look back at the relative paths intro)?